"On my first day, I was told: 'Payment will come later, shouldn't be hard right?'

 Here is a non-exhaustive list of difficulties for engineers:

 But for a growing number of companies, like Qonto, other charges come alongside this subscription.
 These charges are based on what customers really consume.
-This is what we call 'usage based billing'.
-Most companies end up having a hybrid pricing: a subscription charged per month and 'add-ons' or 'pay as you go' charges on top of it.
+This is what we call 'usage-based billing'.
+Most companies end up having a hybrid pricing model: a monthly subscription fee and 'add-ons' or 'pay-as-you-go' charges on top of it.

-It becomes even more complex when you start calculating a charge based on a timeframe.
-For instance, Snowflake charges the compute usage of a data warehouse per second.
+It becomes even more complex when you start calculating charges based on a timeframe.
+For instance, Snowflake charges for the compute usage of a data warehouse per second.
 This means that they sum the number of gigabytes or terabytes consumed, multiplied by the number of seconds of compute time.

-TOTAL = 40 KW used x $10 ⇒ $40
+• TOTAL = 40 KW used x $10 ⇒ $40

-As a 'pay-as-you-go' company, the billing system will process a high volume of events, when an event needs to be replayed, it needs to happen without billing the user again.
+For 'pay-as-you-go' companies, the billing system will process a high volume of events.
+When an event needs to be replayed, it needs to happen without billing the user again.
 Engineers call it 'idempotency', which means the ability to apply the same operation multiple times without changing the result beyond the first try.

 It's a simple design principle, however, maintaining it at all times is hard.

-For a neobank, the impact is twofold: you can't charge for your service fees (a monthly subscription), and your customer does not generate interchange revenues (A simplistic explanation of interchange revenues: when you make a €100 payment with Qonto - or any card provider-, Qonto earns €0.5-€1 of interchange revenue, through the merchant's fees.)
+For a neobank, the impact is twofold: you can't charge your service fees (e.g. monthly subscription) and your customer does not generate interchange revenues (e.g. when you make a payment of $100 with your card, the card issuer earns $0.5-$1 of interchange revenue through the merchant's fees).

-‘Sending quality and personalized reminders took us a lot of time and, as Lattice was growing fast, it was essential for us to scale our cash collection processes.
+"Sending quality and personalized reminders took us a lot of time and, as Lattice was growing fast, it was essential for us to scale our cash collection processes.
 We use Upflow to personalize how we ask our customers for money, repeatedly, while keeping a good relationship.
-We now collect 99% of our invoices, effortlessly’,
+We now collect 99% of our invoices, effortlessly."

-says Jason Lopez, controller at Lattice.
+Jason Lopez, Controller at Lattice

-Applying tax to your customers depends on what you are selling, your home country and your customers’ home country.
-In the simplest cases, your tax decision tree should look like this:
+Taxes are challenging and depend on multiple dimensions.
+Taxes depend on what you are selling, your home country and your customer's home country.
+In the simplest situations, your tax decision tree should look like this:

-Now, imagine that you sell different types of goods/services to different taxonomies of clients in +100 countries.
+Now, imagine that you sell different types of goods/services to different types of customers in 100+ countries.
 If you think the logic on paper looks complex, the engineering challenge is tenfold.
 Engineers need to think of an entire tax logic within the application.
 This pyramidal logic is based on customers and products, including:

-If you've already tackled the topics listed above and think it's a good investment of your engineering time, go ahead and build it in-house.
-Make sure to budget for the maintenance work that is always needed.
+If you've already tackled the topics listed above and think it's a good investment of your engineering time, go ahead and build it in-house, but make sure to budget for the maintenance work that is always needed.
 Another option is to rely on existing billing platforms, built by specialized teams.

 To solve this problem at scale, we've adopted a radical approach: we're building an open-source billing API for product-led SaaS.
 Our API and architecture are open, so that you can embed, fork and customize them as much as your pricing and internal processes require.